 The TFI extends approximately 20 miles upstream from the Turners Falls Dam to the Vernon Dam (FERC No. 1904) tailrace and includes two major tributaries (Ashuelot and Miller Rivers) as well as several smaller tributaries (Figure 3.3.3.1-1).
 Both lentic and lotic conditions are present in the TFI.
 Study No. 3.3.14 Aquatic Habitat Mapping of the Turners Falls Impoundment was conducted to determine the distribution and abundance of aquatic habitat within the TFI.
-The distribution and abundance of aquatic habitats, including biological and geomorphological characteristics, were documented during field surveys in 2014 and 2015.
-Survey results were used to develop maps depicting the distribution of mesohabitat.
+The distribution and abundance of aquatic habitat within the TFI.
+The distribution and abundance of aquatic habitat maps depicting the distribution of mesohabitat.
 Habitat maps of the TFI, bypass reach and below Cabot Station are shown in Figure 3.3.3.1-2.